JingwenCao/CEBD1160-Final_Project/README.md

 ### Introduction

+Digitized images of a fine needled aspirate were taken of a breast mass.
+10 features are described of each image (mean, sandard error, and "worst" or largest (mean of the three largest values):
+a) radius (mean of distances from center to points on the perimeter)
+b) texture (standard deviation of gray scale values)
+c) perimeter
+d) area
+e) smoothness (local variation in radius lengths)
+f) compactness (perimeter^2 / area - 1.0)
+g) concavity (severity of concave portions of the contour)
+h) concave points (number of concave portions of the contour)
+i) symmetry
+j) fractal dimension ("coastline approximation" - 1) In addition to these attributes, the ID number and diagnosis is provided for each breast mass sample.
+Source: Wisconsin Breast Cancer Data Set 9https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/wdbc.names)

 Brief (no more than 1-2 paragraph) description about the dataset.
 Can copy from elsewhere, but cite the source (i.e. at least link, and explicitly say if it's copied from elsewhere).

 ### Methods

 Brief (no more than 1-2 paragraph) description about how you decided to approach solving it.
 Include:

 - pseudocode for this method (either created by you or cited from somewhere else)
 - why you chose this method